 Following a contentious bidding process, SUNY then sold the 4.8-acre LICH site for $240 million to the Fortis Property Group.
 Fortis selected NYU Langone to operate a medical center and freestanding emergency facility, but not a full-service hospital, and proposed a massive redevelopment of the remaining LICH site.

 The AOR plan would not be subject to the City’s approval process since it complies with existing zoning requirements.
 Within its 896,490 total square feet (SF), there would be 528,935 SF of market-rate housing, a 262,555 SF community facility, for which Fortis proposed a college dormitory, and a 105,000 SF NYU Medical Center.
-Four towers of 35, 28, 16 and 14 floors would rise adjacent to 4-story rowhouses.
+At the time the AOR Plan was first announced, it would consist of four towers of 35, 28, 16 and 14 floors being built alongside 4-story rowhouses.
 The AOR plan would have no affordable housing.

 In exchange for a mix of “community benefits,” Fortis’ ULURP Plan, so-called because it would require City approval through the Uniform Land Use Review Process, would be significantly larger at 1.28 million SF.
 In addition to about 900 market-rate housing units in 900,000 SF, it would also include 225,000 SF of affordable housing, a 40,000 SF public school, and 10,000 SF of retail, as well as the NYU Medical Center.

-The ULURP plan includes 120-180 units of senior housing above the school, and converts the popular “tot lot” on Hicks Street into a public school playground.
+The ULURP Plan would include 120-180 units of senior housing above the school, and convert the popular “tot lot” on Hicks Street into a public school playground.
 The ULURP Plan would be subject to a 6-month public review with final approval by the City Council.

-Fortis has claimed that the ULURP Plan would be more sensitive to Cobble Hill because the bulk of the development is located in the northwest corner of Cobble Hill, away from the heart of its historic district, closer to Brooklyn Heights.
-However, Fortis has been unwilling to engage in meaningful discussion with the community and its elected officials to devise a smaller ULURP plan that might gain local support.
-For that reason, Councilman Brad Lander, Senator Daniel Squadron, and Assemblywoman Jo Ann Simon publicly announced their opposition to the Fortis ULURP Plan at the Cobble Hill Association’s (CHA) November 18, 2015 Annual Meeting.
-Their positions reflected the input that CHA obtained from 20 block association meetings, Lander’s online survey, and public meetings.
+Fortis claimed that the ULURP Plan would be more sensitive to Cobble Hill because the bulk of the development is located in the northwest corner of Cobble Hill, away from the heart of its historic district, closer to Brooklyn Heights.
+However, Fortis was unwilling to engage in meaningful discussion with the community and its elected officials to devise a smaller ULURP plan that might gain local support.
+For that reason, Councilman Brad Lander, then Senator Daniel Squadron, and Assemblymember Jo Anne Simon publicly announced their opposition to the Fortis ULURP Plan at the Cobble Hill Association’s (CHA) November 18, 2015 Annual Meeting.
+Their positions reflected input from 20 block association meetings sponsored by CHA, Lander’s online survey, and public meetings.
 In December 2015, the community presented the Mayor’s Office with 2,400 signatures on a petition opposing the ULURP Plan.

-NYU has proposed a 160,000 SF facility at 70 Atlantic Avenue, off Hicks Street, that is scheduled to open in 2018.
-It will provide outpatients with such services as multispecialty ambulatory surgery, a cancer center, a diagnostic imaging center, a laboratory, clinical pharmacy, and physicians’ offices.
+NYU Langone’s medical facility will have its main entrance on Atlantic Avenue with an ambulance entrance off Hicks Street.
+In its 160,000 SF building, outpatients can access such services as multi-specialty ambulatory surgery, a cancer center, a diagnostic imaging center, a laboratory, clinical pharmacy, and physicians’ offices.
 The freestanding emergency department will have 10 patient bays, 12 private flex-patient spaces and two inpatient beds.
-Patients requiring services that cannot be accommodated at the Cobble Hill facility will be transported to the NYU Medical Center in Manhattan or to NYU Lutheran Medical Center in Sunset Park.
+Patients requiring more advanced care will be transported to the NYU Medical Center in Manhattan or to NYU Lutheran Medical Center in Sunset Park.

 For more detail on the Fortis/LICH project, view the developer’s website here.